nus-cs2103-AY2425S1/ip/docs/README.md

 An Event has a name and "from" and "to" dates (denoting period when the event is taking place).

-The bot will save the Event, then respond with:
+Stelle will save the Event, then respond with:

 ```
 Got it.
 I've added it as an Event: